kasliwalr/rtop/docs/Design.md

 ### Tooling

-#### Languages Choice
+#### Language Choice
-This project has been written in C++.
-For writing terminal interfacing code, we have called ncurses C libaries API from within C++ (??is this portable?)
-A very good reason, for developing this application in C++ is that it is object oriented and yet quite fast.
-Second major reason is simply to apply C++ skills
+The source code will be implemented exclusively in C/C++.
+The terminal interfacing code is written using the Ncurses library API (which is in C).
+It is called from within C++ (how??, is this portable??).
+Build scripts are written in [make](https://www.gnu.org/software/make/) compliant language.
+Configuration files are written in XML (v1.0, UTF-8).

+C++ is a widely used language with very good object-oriented support.
+The other reason for choosing C++ is simply for improving in C++.

 #### Linux API

-Since we are confined to linux, we use linux system calls to call into kernel databases and read in process or perform other activities.
-The only criteria we must apply is that accessing this API should not require  admin permission, and second that it should be not jeopardize [portability]() of the subsystem using it.
-The latter is not a hard requirements, as we can manage portability using system introspection and then using system specific API.
-But it is certainly more clean to use portable API
+Since this project aim to deploy this application on mostly Linux based systems, linux system calls and GNU C calls are used to read process information inside of the kernel database.
+The choice of specific API calls is determine by whether they acquire special privileges making them either inaccessible from either user space or by a non-admin user.
+Second, is that their use should not jeopardize **portability** across different Linux system and times (near future and past Linux distributions).
+To avoid such problems, an attempt will be made to follow best practices such as using POSIX compliant system calls.

 #### C++ Style Guidelines
 TODO: need to add specific guidelines

-We have followed [google style guidelines](), and some of the important ones we have used are listed here, to make your life easier when navigating the code
+[Google C++ style guidelines](https://google.github.io/styleguide/cppguide.html) will be followed.
+Some of the important ones have been listed below.
+The main purpose is to ensure good **maintainability**

-- google c++ style guidelines, source tree heirarchy
+- google c++ style guidelines, source tree hierarchy
   - namespace organization
   - class naming, class declaration
   - class public, private organization